How do I apply for a grant?

 What are the deadlines for Grants?

-The deadline for all grant materials is no later than 5 p.m. on February 1st or September 1st for nonprofit organizations and June 1st for local school districts and Grays Harbor College.
+The deadline for all grant materials is no later than 5 p.m. on February 1st or October 1st for nonprofit organizations and August 1st for local school districts after school funding applications.
 We do not accept late applications.

 What is the turnaround time on a Grant Application?